Roadmaps can smooth alignment, improve strategic organization and centralize team collaboration—regardless of what kind of business you have.

 - Microsoft Office roadmaps are visually limited.
-Unless you’re a Powerpoint or Excel expert that can whip out beautiful visuals in no time, these tools require that you build everything from scratch: the visual design, the color palettes, the elements that depict milestones, key dates and dependencies, etc.
+Unless you’re a PowerPoint or Excel expert who can whip out beautiful visuals in no time, these tools require that you build everything from scratch: the visual design, the color palettes, the elements that depict milestones, key dates and dependencies, etc.

 Roadmapping tools solve for all these problems by giving you presentation flexibility (quickly update the granularity of a roadmap based on the stakeholders you’re presenting to), and by centralizing the roadmap in one place to avoid multiple-version chaos.